 – optional: tassels and fabric for the hangtag

 Her you can download the Christmas stocking template:

 1. Print the stocking template and glue the two pages together and cut out the template.

-Find the PDF to the template here .
+Find the PDF of the template here:

-2. Baste about 42 – 1″ sized hexies and place them on your stocking template.
+2. Baste 42 – 1″ sized hexies and place them on your stocking template.
 Depending on how you place them, you’ll only need half hexies on the sides.

 This is a perfect way to use up all your adorable Christmas fabric scaps and do some

 If you don’t feel like using Christmas fabrics for your Christmas stockings, they look especially cute with all sorts of other fabrics too.
 I could not resist and had to make some with this uber adorable fabric line from Riley Blake Designs called ‘Quilt Fair’ by Tasha Noel.

 Christmas stockings in ‘non-Christmas-fabrics’ are jus as cute?
 Don’t you agree?